Tom Savini: Career

-In 2018, Savini announced via his Instagram that he would be directing a horror web series, in collaboration with others, including Tina Romero, George A. Romero's daughter.
-Special effects for the web series will be completed by Savini's students at Douglas Education Center.
-The web series is currently in production.
+In 2018, Savini announced via his Instagram that he would be directing a horror web series, in collaboration with others, including Tina Romero, Romero's daughter.
+Special effects for the web series were to be completed by Savini's students at Douglas Education Center.

-In May 2019, Slipknot lead singer and frontman Corey Taylor said in an interview that Tom Savini worked to produce and create his new masks for the upcoming We Are Not Your Kind album and subsequent tour cycles.
-Around the same time, Savini was approached by wrestler Bray Wyatt to design the mask for his brand new "Fiend" character.
+In May 2019, Slipknot frontman Corey Taylor said in an interview that Savini worked to produce and create his new masks for the upcoming We Are Not Your Kind album and subsequent tour cycles.
+Around the same time, Savini was approached by wrestler Bray Wyatt to design the mask for his new "Fiend" character.

 FX education

 Savini runs the Tom Savini's Special Make-Up Effects Program at the Douglas Education Center in Monessen, Pennsylvania.
-Savini is happy to say that he refers offers he receives for movie make-up effects projects to his students and graduates of his school as well.
+Savini says he refers offers he receives for movie make-up effects projects to his students and graduates of his school.

-Savini is the author of several books on special effects including Grande Illusions I and II (1983, 1994) which detail the production and mechanical workings of many of his famous film effects.
-In Horror F/X, a 1989 direct-to-video interview conducted by frequent collaborator John A. Russo, Savini explains many of his effects techniques, illustrated by film clips and behind-the-scenes video footage.
+Savini is the author of several books on special effects, including Grande Illusions I and II (1983, 1994), which detail the production and mechanical workings of many of his famous film effects.
+In Horror F/X, a 1989 direct-to-video interview conducted by frequent collaborator Russo, Savini explains many of his effects techniques, illustrated by film clips and behind-the-scenes video footage.
 He is also associated with other books in the horror genre including Book of the Dead and Horror 101 for which he wrote the foreword.
 Savini has also appeared in public demonstrating his effects, including appearances in the 1980s on Late Night With David Letterman in which he demonstrated such effects as "fire gel" and a gunshot to the head on Letterman himself.